se-edu/guides/tutorials/javaFxPart1.md

    1. Try changing the `Label` to have a font of Arial at size 50.

 1. You’ve learnt that a `Stage` can be thought of as a window.
-   1. Can you have more than one `Stage` an application?
+   1. Can you have more than one `Stage` in an application?
    1. Try creating another stage and showing it!
 What happens?

 [:fas-arrow-up: **ToC**](javaFx.md) | <span class="badge rounded-pill bg-primary">**++What's next?++**</span> [:fas-arrow-right: JavaFX tutorial part 2 - **Creating a GUI for Duke**](javaFxPart2.md)